pixelshelsinki/pixels-node-starter/README.md

 ## Issues, improvements and these instructions.

-Please read the documentation below before using. **If things are not clear or you find a mistake, or simply a way to improve the theme, please submit an issue or pull request.**
+Please read the documentation below before using. **If things are not clear or you find a mistake, or a way to improve the template, please submit an issue or pull request.**

 ## Tools and Technologies